Farnaztr/Haunted-Castle/README.md

 ## How to run

-copy `Program.cs` into your computer.
+copy  `Program.cs` file and paste in your Visual Studio.

 ---